bboru21/bevendo_project_v3/README.md

-# Bevendo v3
+# Bevendo

-Version 3.0 of Bevendo, a companion app to Drinking with the Saints.
+A Django/React companion app to "[Drinking with the Saints]".

+Django layout is based off of the [Django Twoscoops Project].

 # Django